 How to Start a Resume (4+ Examples)

-How do you start a resume?
-What’s the best way to start it?
+Wondering how to start a resume?
+And what’s the best way to start it?
 Is there certain information that should be at the top of the resume versus further down the page?
 There’s a lot of questions that you might have when trying to design and build your new resume.

-You’re in luck because this guide is going to show you some of the following insights regarding your resume introduction:
+You’re in luck because this guide is going to show you the following insights regarding your resume introduction:

 - What do most people confuse starting their resume with and what you should start your resume with instead.